-While 11.7% of the population in the Baltimore region is limited in their ability to read, write or speak English, the largest such group is Spanish speaking at 1.7%, and these individuals are from nearly two dozen countries.
-To date there have been very low levels of interaction by LEP individuals with the BRTB's regional transportation planning process, the BRTB believes that ensuring public access and engaging the diverse population within the region is essential.
+While 4.15% of the population in the Baltimore region is limited in their ability to read, write or speak English, the largest such group is Spanish speaking at 1.61%.
+To date there have been very low levels of interaction by LEP individuals with the BRTB's regional transportation planning process.

-Utilizing the NAICS (North American Industry Classification System) Code 541930, for the category of Translation and Interpretation Services, the BMC has identified 21 firms in the region and hundreds available across the country.
-BMC also maintains contact with a global service, CTS Language Link, that provides 24-7 services.
-Staff updates this list periodically.
+Utilizing the NAICS (North American Industry Classification System) Code 541930, for the category of Translation and Interpretation Services, the BMC has identified a limited number of firms in the region that can provide services, however many more available across the country.
+BMC also maintains contact with a global service, Language Link, that provides 24-7 services.
+A recent update of the list of services showed that the pandemic had an adverse impact of the number of firms available in the Baltimore region.